Juanvvc/crypto2/slides/06-bec.md

 -  Identifying suspicious login activity is useful for assessing initial access and lateral movement.
 -  Permission changes on existing or newly created accounts often indicate the threat  actor established persistence, and could indicate the scope of an investigation is wider than initially assessed.
 - Abusing OAuth applications or other vulnerabilities.
-- Assessing which emails or data has been accessed and/or exfiltrated is critical for  determining the impact on an organisation, including but not limited to financial losses, privacy implications and reputational damages.
+- Assessing which emails or data has been accessed and/or ex-filtrated is critical for  determining the impact on an organization, including but not limited to financial losses, privacy implications and reputational damages.
 - Threat intelligence is an important part of the investigative process-
 - BEC intrusions are typically opportunistic and attribution is difficult.

 ## External confirmation

+You can check the reputation of a domain in several sites:

 - https://emailrep.io
 - https://email-checker.net
 - https://tools.emailhippo.com
 - https://hunter.io/email-verifier
 - https://trumail.io

+Warning: the response from these services is just a suggestion!

 ## Threat intelligence